 Unlike many careers, becoming a truck driver doesn’t require a four-year degree.
 You don’t need three years of experience as a truck driver to become a truck driver.
 In many cases, you never even have to touch the cargo.
 However, there are a few requirements and steps before you can start your new life.

 Minimum Age and Driving Record

 There are only a couple things that can really hold you back if you want to be an over the road (OTR) driver.
 First, the minimum age is 21.
 There’s no getting around that; it’s the minimum age limit handed down by the Department of Transportation.
 Next, your driving record must be reasonably clean.
+Your state may allow you to take an online defensive driving course to remove points.
 Being rear-ended won’t raise any eyebrows, but a few accidents where you’re at fault will.
 A speeding ticket earned at a young age is fine, but a bunch of points on your license can certainly stand in your way.
 Better take that NY Defensive Driving course to get those points down if you want a career as a truck driver!

 No college degree is required.
 For many trucking companies, a high school diploma isn’t required either, but it’s still definitely preferred.
 What companies do require is a valid CDL license.

 Students will first need to obtain their CDL (commercial driver’s license) permit.
 That can be done through a written exam at their local DMV.
 They’d want to study the material first, then take and pass the permit test.
 After that, there are a couple of options open to them.